poly-gui/poly-docs/Writerside/topics/NanoPack-Schema.md

 `Person` has the following properties:

+{type="narrow"}
+typeid
-- It has a type ID of 1
+: Person has a type ID of 1

+first_name
-- It has a `first_name` field which stores a string and has a field number of 0.
+: A string field with a field number of 0

+last_name
-- It has a `last_name` field which stores a string and has a field number of 1.
+: A string field with a field number of 1

+age
-- It has an `age` field which stores an 8-bit integer and has a field number of 2.
+: A field that stores an 8-bit integer and has a field number of 2

+friends
-- It has a `frields` field which stores an array of `Person`s and has a field number of 3.
+: A field that stores an array of `Person`s and has a field number of 3.